bss9395/bss9395.github.io/_en/index.md

 > 01. Don't be evil.
 > 01. Don't judge a book by its cover.
 > 01. Don’t count your chickens before they are hatched.
+> 01. Every time I fire a linguist, the performance of the speech recognizer goes up.
 > 01. Extraordinary claims require extraordinary proof.
 > 01. Follow my heart, lead my life.
 > 01. Fool me once, shame on you; Fool me twice, shame on me.